domenicosolazzo/awesome-typography/README.md

 # Practice Typography
 Tips how to use web typography.
 I am a beginner and I am just learning.

+## Key concepts
+Web typography has 3 main concepts:
+- [**Tone**](http://goo.gl/wRMChw): It is the mood or feeling that your typography conveys visually, which is distinct from the tone of the content itself.
+Tone ranges across a spectrum from informal to formal, and you’ll want to make sure your typography sets the right tone for the message and brand.
+- [**Legibility**](http://goo.gl/wRMChw): It defines how easy it is to distinguish between individual letterforms (the shapes of the letters), and is a vital consideration for setting type in user interfaces.
+- [**Readability**](http://goo.gl/wRMChw): It defines how easy it is to read paragraph content.
+It’s determined by the font's design and your own design choices, including sizing, spacing, and color.

 ## Digital typography rules
 #### Choosing the font
 - [Don't use fancy fonts](https://goo.gl/UmASem)